ibm-cloud-docs/cloud-object-storage/basics/object-tagging.md

 ### Reading tags
 {: #object-tagging-reading-tags}

+Tags are accessible throughout an instance with the proper permissions.
+While the true organizational power of using tags as an organizational principle scales with you, you can access tags on an individual basis as well.

 Log in to the console, selecting your instance of {{site.data.keyword.cos_full_notm}} and your bucket where your data is represented.
-After you've uploaded files to your bucket, you can manage your tags right in place.
+After you've uploaded files to your bucket, you can view and manage your tags right in place.
 Place the cursor over the ellipses at the end of any row representing your data, and select "Manage your tags" from the options in the menu.
 {: console}

 ![Manage your tags](https://s3.us.cloud-object-storage.appdomain.cloud/docs-resources/object-manage-tags.jpg){: console}